ianm8/HySSB/README.md

 https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json

 # Libraries Used
-The following libraries are needed to work with the MS5351M and the analog inputs:
+The following libraries are needed to work with the MS5351M and SPI colour LCD: